 More than 2/3 of the Tesseras produced by me so far have atypically large amounts of black pigment in their non-ventral pattern -- a feature roughly 1% of all Striped and Motley mutants have demonstrated to date.
 Less than 1/4 of all Tesseras produced by me have little to no black in their markings, and these are mostly Striped Tesseras.

 The belly patterns are all over the charts.
 A precious few have enough belly checkering to qualify them as wild-type common corns -- until you flip them over to see their mutant pattern elsewhere.
 About 1/3 of them have roughly 15% to 30% of the volume of checkering seen in wild-types, and about 1/3 or more have virtually no belly checkering at all.
 Some of the ones with NO belly checkering have organized strings of black markings running the length of both sides of the belly, along the ventral keel.

 Tessera having essentially grafted another entire branch on the already sprawling corn snake family tree, we think the Tessera mutation will offer genetic flexibility never before possible; mainly in the realm of making Stripe and Motley types without losing the black (or white in albinos).
+A strong genetic function of Motley and Striped mutants in corns is reduction or exclusion of black.
 Imagine all the current colors of corns infused with the Tessera, Striped Tessera, and Motley Tessera patterns?